-The class_aggregate is generally only available when inside the class defining a module, or for a nonabstract module that has no operations declared in its interface.
+The class_aggregate is generally only available when inside the class defining a module, or for a type based on a module that has only components declared in its interface.
 In addition, if the "()" operator is explicitly declared in the interface of a module, then the class_aggregate may be used.